 Health plans are increasingly choosing to integrate remote patient monitoring into existing care management programs for chronically-ill patients.
 That’s because there’s a growing body of clinical research showing it works to improve outcomes and decrease unnecessary costs.

 At Geneia, we validated these results for one of our health plan clients, and demonstrated improved outcomes and a 50 percent reduction in medical spend for members with a heart failure diagnosis.
-Specifically, the Geneia @HomeSM program:
+Specifically:

 - Reduced hospitalizations: Hospital admissions declined 76 percent for monitored members and 31 percent for the control group.

 - Lowered costs: Per member per month (PMPM) medical spend was 50 percent less for monitored members.